 - i.
-Water quality and quantity, and help achieve requirements of the Water Framework Directive, and Habitats Regulations or their replacement, in the case of developments in proximity to the River Itchen SAC, and Upper Hamble (Solent Maritime SAC, and Solent & Southampton Water SPA/Ramsar), and habitats relied upon as identified in the Solent Wader and Brent Goose Strategy (SWBGS); - ii.
-Ability of groundwater, surface water features and watercourse corridors to function as natural flood management areas throughout seasonal variations, within the immediate vicinity, and both upstream and downstream of the site of the proposal including for flood risk management purposes; and
+Water quality and quantity, and help achieve requirements of the European Water Framework Directive, or its replacement; - ii.
+Ability of groundwater, surface water features and watercourse corridors to function by natural processes throughout seasonal variations, within the immediate vicinity, and both upstream and downstream of the site of the proposal including for flood risk management purposes; and

-Specifically for surface water features and watercourse corridors;
+Specifically for surface water features and watercourse corridors:

 - iii.
-Increasing biodiversity; - iv.
+Biodiversity; - iv.
 Character, appearance and setting; - v.
-Public access to and along the waterway for recreational opportunities and the importance of providing canopy shading for both the natural water environment and for people walking beside the waterway; - vi.
+Public access to and along the waterway for recreational opportunities; - vi.
 Include measures to eliminate risk of pollution to groundwater, surface water and watercourse corridor features which would harm their ecological and/or chemical status.